Day use sunrise to sunset.

 This park is Crumb Clean.
 Visitors are required to watch this short video about the impact human food has on park wildlife.

 Nine miles east of Crescent City on Highway 199.

-Annual rainfall can be up to 100 inches during November through May.
+Annual rainfall can reach up to 100 inches from November through May.

 Available Activities and Facilities at Jedediah Smith Redwoods State Park